pabloh/pathway/README.md

 Here the defined form needs a `:user_name` option, so we tell the operation to grab the attribute with the same name from the state by activating `:auto_wire_options`, afterwards, when the validation runs, the form will already have the user name available.

-Mind you, this option is `false` by default, so be sure to set it to `true` at `Pathway::Operation` if you'd rather have it for all your operations.
+Mind you, this option is `false` by default, so be sure to set it to `true` at `Pathway::Operation` if you'd rather have it enabled for all your operations.

 ```ruby
 class CreateNugget < Pathway::Operation